Welcome to our

 Oh well, at least it's more readable than that CMD.EXE insanity Tim threw down...

-Article: Episode #162: Et Tu Bruteforce - published almost 13 years ago.
+Article: Episode #162: Et Tu Bruteforce - published about 13 years ago.

 http://blog.commandlinekungfu.com/2011/11/episode-162-et-tu-bruteforce.html